sensorario/query-builder/README.md

 # Query Builder

-The purpose of this library is to simplify and automate the build queries that require a lot of joins between tables.
+The purpose of this library is to simplify and automate the build of queries that requires a lot of joins between entities.

 ## Documentation